- Register Programs

 To assist sponsoring units with meeting this requirement, the Office of Youth Safety & Compliance (YSC) offers the following training resources:

-The following recommended courses from United Educators meet OSU's minimum training requirements for youth programs.
-(Note: users must log in to the Bridge Learning Management System to access content).
+The following courses from the United Educators "Protecting Children" series are recommended as part of sponsoring units' annual training for youth program personnel.
+(Note: users must log in to the OSU Youth Program Registry to access content).

-For hiring supervisors and/or individuals responsible for screening and selecting youth program staff and volunteers:
+For hiring supervisors or individuals responsible for screening and selecting youth program staff and volunteers:

 Mandatory Reporting of Child Abuse - Critical training available to all OSU employees (requires Bridge login)